TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 5/Genesis 5.31.md

 ---

-And all the days of Lamech were seven hundred seventy and seven years: and he died.
+All the days of Lamech were seven hundred seventy-seven years, then he died.